Islam in the Maldives: Mosques

 Most inhabited Maldivian islands have several mosques; Malé has more than thirty.
 Most traditional mosques are whitewashed buildings constructed of coral stone with corrugated iron or thatched roofs.
+In addition to regular mosques are smaller, temporary mosques which accommodate fewer worshippers.
+These mosques are built in less time and labour in place of other mosques and buildings and will be demolished later on.

 In Malé, the Islamic Centre and the Grand Friday Mosque, built in 1984 with funding from the Persian Gulf states, Pakistan, Brunei, and Malaysia, are imposing, elegant structures.
 The gold-colored dome of this mosque is the first structure sighted when approaching Malé.
 In mid-1991 Maldives had a total of 724 mosques and 266 women's mosques.
+However in recent years, mosques made especially for women have been demolished and reconstructed for other purposes.
+All mosques in Maldives have a separate area where the women pray.
+Following the Islamic holy month of Ramadan is the holiday of Eid al-Fitr, and at early morning on this day the locals gather in congregation, usually at a large open field or park, to perform the Eid Salah.

 Radicalism

 The Guardian estimates that 50-100 fighters have joined ISIS and al-Qaeda from the Maldives.
 The Financial Times puts the number at 200.